Tower CONTROLLER

 Always consider the different speeds during takeoff.
 If you have a C150 in front and an B744 behind on a different SID, you could theoretically do 3 NM.
 It should be logical that this makes no sense, as the B744 flies at least twice as fast as the Cessna light traffic and therefore at 3 NM a separation violation occurs shortly afterwards.
 In such cases (rear departure significantly faster than front departure) it is advisable to let the fast traffic take off as number 1 and thus reverse the departure sequence.

-Handling the approaches for you as a tower controller is quickly explained.
+Handling the approaches for you as a Tower controller is quickly explained.
 You receive the approaching aircraft from the approach controller approximately 8 - 12 NM from the runway.
 If you have approaching traffic on your frequency, you should give them clearance to land as quickly as possible.
 If an approach is coming and you have no departing traffic, you should give them clearance to land directly on the initial call.
 The pilot must have received their landing clearance before crossing 1 NM final at the latest.
-If they does not have clearance there, a go-around will take place independently.
+If they do not have clearance there, a go-around will take place independently.

 The Approach controller is responsible for the separation between approaches until the runway threshold is crossed.